Central–Mid-Levels escalator

 The Central–Mid-Levels escalator and walkway system in Hong Kong is the longest outdoor covered escalator system in the world.
 The system covers over 800 m in distance and traverses an elevation of over 135 m from bottom to top.
 It opened in 1993 to provide an improved link between Central and the Mid-Levels on Hong Kong Island.

-The escalators at top stage of the escalator system between Robinson Road and Conduit Road have been replaced, and went operational on 11 July 2018.
-In early 2019, three refurbished escalators between Mosque Street and Robinson Road went operational.
-In June 2019, two replaced escalators between Caine Road and Elgin Street opened to the public.
-The escalator between Gage Street and Wellington Street is currently under refurbishment.
+As part of ongoing renewal works, the escalators at the top of the system between Robinson Road and Conduit Road were replaced and returned to service on 11 July 2018.
+Three refurbished escalators between Mosque Street and Robinson Road followed in early 2019, while two replacement escalators between Caine Road and Elgin Street opened in June 2019.

 Apart from serving as a mode of transport, the system is also a tourist attraction and is lined with restaurants, bars, and shops.

 History

 Origins

-The project was first publicly mooted in the early 1980s.
-The government found that much of the east-west traffic in the area arose from north-south travel demand, as the steep topography did not allow for major roads to be built straight up the hill.
+The project began in the early 1980s when the government found that much of the east-west traffic in the area arose from north-south travel demand, as the steep topography did not allow for major roads to be built straight up the hill.
 There was talk of linking Central and Mid-Levels with escalators, a monorail, or a cable-car system.

 In late 1982, private consultants Peter Y.S.
 Pun and Associates and MVA Asia were commissioned to investigate traffic improvement measures in Central.
 In their report entitled A Study of the Transport Requirements of the Mid-Levels and Central District, the consultant recommended, among other things, to build an "escalator assisted pedestrian route" linking Mid-Levels to the existing Central Elevated Walkway system and a new bus terminus that they proposed should be built on the site of the Central Market.
 This proposal was well-received by Mid-Levels residents.